tretton37/cg-custom-framework-group-1/docs/session-1.md

-# Welcome to session 1
+# Session 1 - Make something that does Something

 **So first meet our team!**
 - Henrik Ljungdahl